Enderkries2011/Hypixel-Skyblock-Mods/README.md

 2. Once the Forge installer is downloaded, double-click on the file to open it.
 Choose "Install client" and click "OK".
 Forge will install and create a new profile in the Minecraft Launcher.

-3. Download the mods you want to use from a trusted source, such as CurseForge or the Minecraft Forums.
-Make sure they are compatible with Forge 1.8.9.
+3. Download the mods you want to use from the github.

 4. After downloading the mods, they will usually be in a .zip or .jar file format.
 You will need to extract the files from the archive.
 Right-click on the zip file and select "Extract All" or use a program like 7-Zip or WinRAR to extract the files.